rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ```
 is the port number ssh communicates through, default port 22.

-If global ssh parameters are set, it applies to **all configurations**.
+If global ssh parameters are set, it applies to **all** configurations.
 It is possible to set other ssh values on each task.

 ## Number of days